 Distance: 145 miles

-As you begin your drive, pass Four Corners National Monument, the only point in America common to four states.
-Cross Navajo Country on your way to Monument Valley which provides perhaps the most enduring and definitive images of the American West.
-The isolated red mesas and buttes surrounded by empty, sandy desert have been filmed and photographed countless times over the years for movies, adverts and holiday brochures.
-Because of this, the area may seem quite familiar, even on a first visit, but it is soon evident that the natural colours really are as bright and deep as those in all the pictures.
+On your way to Monument Valley, you'll cross Navajo Country which provides the most enduring and definitive images of the American West.
+The isolated red mesas and buttes surrounded by desert have been filmed and photographed countless times over the years for movies, adverts and holiday brochures.
+You'll definitely have a feeling of deja vu.

-The valley is not a valley in the conventional sense, but rather a wide flat, sometimes desolate landscape, interrupted by the crumbling formations rising hundreds of feet into the air, the last remnants of the sandstone layers that once covered the entire region.
+This valley is not a valley in the conventional sense, but rather a wide flat, desolate landscape, interrupted by crumbling formations rising hundreds of feet into the air - the last remnants of the sandstone layers that once covered the entire region.

 Distance: 245 miles